sergiokas/Extensity/README.md

 ## Extensity - Quickly enable/disable Google Chrome extensions

 Tired of having too many extensions in your toolbar?
 Try Extensity, the ultimate tool for lightning fast enabling and disabling all your extensions for Google Chrome.
 Just enable the extension when you want to use it, and disable when you want to get rid of it for a little while.
 You can also launch Chrome Apps right from the list.

 * Keep your browser fast - disable extensions that you won't use right away.
 * Keep your toolbar clean
 * Ideal companion for extensions collectors.

-Extensity is free software.
+Extensity is open source software.
 Full source code at GitHub https://github.com/sergiokas/Extensity

 ### What's new:

+v0.1.8 (Dec 2014)
+- Updated to flat icons
+- Update libraries versions
+- Code cleanup
+- Cosmetic fixes (e.g. extensions with very long names)
+- Updated license

 v0.1.7 (July 2013)
 - Excluding Chrome themes from the list